TobiasgutPrivat/AutoAlteration/ReadMe.md

 ## Known Issues
 - The position of Items which are snapped onto something are read incorrectly, resulting in small offsets.
-- Some Map Templates have different height offset for normal placed blocks
+- Some Map Templates have different height offset when transforming to freeblock mode

 ## Contribution
 You are welcome to contribute to the Project by creating Pull Requests on GitHub